 - Stash some cash.
 In case of a major blackout, you probably won't be able to use a credit card to buy the things you need.

 Hopefully, any blackout you experience will only last for an hour or two.
 But if it turns into a long one, following these tips should help you weather the storm.

-For more information on blackouts, power grids, emergency preparedness and related topics, look over the links on the next page.
+For more information on blackouts, power grids, emergency preparedness and related topics, look over the links below.

 Related HowStuffWorks Articles

 More Great Links